faiza-iqbal-qa/magento-qa/README.md

 See performance_plan.md for how I would approach load testing this site using Apache JMeter I’ve included scenarios for login, search, add-to-cart, and checkout Since I have experience with JMeter, the strategy revolves around that tool

- Final Notes

-Thanks for reviewing my submission!
-Everything has been structured cleanly and with care to reflect real-world QA practices.
-If you have any questions or feedback, I’d be happy to discuss further.

 – Faiza Iqbal